Eric-Guo/octopress/source/_posts/2013/2013-01-28-howto-install-ruby-rails-rubymine-in-windows7.markdown

 categories: [Ruby, Rails, Windows7]
 ---

-10 months ago, I start my Ruby & Rails life, [install method at that time](/2012/04/01/install-ruby-1-dot-9-3-and-rails-3-dot-2-3-on-windows-7/) is greatly improve after that.
+10 months ago, I start my Ruby & Rails life, [installation method at that time](/2012/04/01/install-ruby-1-dot-9-3-and-rails-3-dot-2-3-on-windows-7/) is greatly improve after that time, the Rails Installer also seems stop maintain since then.
 So here is another more professional way to install Ruby & Rails in Windows:

 <!--more-->